ULTREX® WINDOWS VS OTHER WINDOWS

 Compare Fibrex® material is made from 60% vinyl and 40% wood products mixed together to attempt to make a stronger vinyl window.
 It is the best vinyl window you will find it's 3 times stronger than most other vinyl windows, however, it is still a vinyl window and is subject to the same problems that vinyl windows have.

 They don't have a protective acrylic coating like Infinity from Marvin's ULTREX® frames so the colors are subject to fading in the sun over time and it can be subject to the same problems as other vinyl windows.
-Compare the performance of the Fibrex material to ULTREX® in the chart above created by Stork Technimet Corporation an independent unbiased testing facility.
+Compare the performance of the Fibrex material to ULTREX® in the chart below created by Stork Technimet Corporation an independent unbiased testing facility.

 Reviewing the expansion and contraction chart above, vinyl windows expand and contract 8 times more than the glass they surround, Fibrex only expands and contracts 4 times more than the glass that it surrounds so it does do a better job than most other vinyl windows, however, it still expands and contracts 4 times more than the glass.
 Infinity from Marvins ULTREX® frames expand and contract at almost the same rate as the glass so the frames do not pull away from the frames and cause the seal failure.